ibexa/documentation-developer/docs/api/general_rest_usage.md

 ## REST API Authentication

-The REST API supports two authentication methods: session, and basic.
+The REST API supports two authentication methods:

 -   **Session-based authentication** is meant to be used for AJAX operations.
 It will let you re-use the visitor's session to execute operations with their permissions.
 -   **Basic authentication** is often used when writing cross-server procedures, when one remote application executes operations on one/several eZ Platform instances (remote publishing, maintenance, etc).